-In the early 1900's, Commonwealth Edison began furnishing Chicago with what at the time, was a modern network of coal fired power plants.
-Prior to then, power plants had reciprocating units, using piston technology similar to traditional steam locomotives.
-But the new power plants constructed at the time instead used steam turbines, which proved to be more efficient.
+In the early 1900's, Commonwealth Edison began furnishing Chicago with what at the time, was a modern network of coal fired generating stations.
+Prior to then, generating stations had reciprocating units, using piston technology similar to traditional steam locomotives.
+But the new generating stations constructed at the time instead used steam turbines, which proved to be more efficient.
 And Commonwealth Edison was then in a better position, to be a practical alternative over the electric railways generating their own power.

 3501 S. Pulaski Rd.